zpgallegos/zavant/docs/hex-methodology.md

 ## Current limitations

-- The profile does not yet calculate barrels, expected statistics, percentile rankings, swing decisions, or fielding value.
+- The profile does not yet calculate percentile rankings, swing decisions, or fielding value.
 - Governed pitch and baserunning models exist, but the published profile's current primary view emphasizes batting and contact-quality metrics.
 - Rare mid-plate-appearance batter or pitcher substitutions may require more